 Derbyshire Blood Bikes is part of a national network of blood bike groups covering most of the UK and Ireland.
 Most groups are part of the Nationwide Association of Blood Bikes, and Derbyshire is proud to be a part of that Association.
 All groups are independent charity organisations, raising their own funds and agreeing working arrangements with local NHS Trusts.
 In that respect, all blood bike groups are distinct in size and scale of operations.

-Derbyshire Blood Bikes began in 2011 with a group of Derby-based advanced motorcyclists.
-The only remaining active member of that original group is Chairman, Bob Whitmore, who established the charity in 2012, gaining formal Charity Commission registration (1143149), with aims which included ‘saving the NHS Money and lives’.
+Derbyshire Blood Bikes began in 2011 with a group of Derby-based advanced motorcyclists, who established the charity in 2012, gaining formal Charity Commission registration (1143149), with aims which included ‘saving the NHS Money and lives’.

 Starting with just two Honda motorcycles, the group served the Derby Hospital Blood Bank to transport occasional diagnostic and referencing samples on an out-of-hours basis, along with establishing the donated-milk transport service to the Birmingham Milk Bank.
 Eventually, the scheduled weekend service for the city-based Urgent Care Centre Phlebotomy and Sexual Health Clinics gave weekend volunteer riders guaranteed runs.

 By 2015, the blood bike fleet had been given a boost with funding from the Derby Scout Movement and Toyota Manufacturing Charitable Trust, acquiring two former Honda NT700V RAF-police service bikes, and a Toyota RAV4, enabling operations in any winter weather.

 Volunteer numbers slowly grew and an opportunity was identified to expand the service.
 Analysis of the hospital-spend on taxis showed even greater demand during the day and in certain parts of the Trust, so, in 2016, the group expanded to a 24/7 service and included Chesterfield Hospital.